kjczarne/mkcommit/README.md

 `mkcommit` is:

-- Easy to install - all you need is Python (at least version 3.6)
+- Easy to install - all you need is Python (at least version 3.6).
 - Easy to configure - all you need is basic Python skills or advanced copy-pasting skills.
-- Easy to use - all you need is one command to trigger the commit prompt
+- Easy to use - all you need is one command to trigger the commit prompt.
+- Scalable - it can be as complex as you want it, with full Git Hook integration and complex validation rules or just with a plain default Semantic Commit generation out-of-the-box.

 ## Installation